Concave Utility Reinforcement Learning with Zero-Constraint Violations: Introduction

-To achieve this result, we propose \NAM\ algorithm which proceeds in epochs $e$.
-At each epoch, we solve for a policy which considers constraints tighter by $\epsilon_e$ than the true bounds.
+To overcome the limitations mentioned in previous analysis and to obtain a tighter result, we propose an optimism based \NAM\ algorithm which proceeds in epochs $e$.
+At each epoch, we solve for an policy which considers constraints tighter by $\epsilon_e$ than the true bounds for the optimistic MDP in the confidence intervals for the transition probabilities.
 Further, as the knowledge of the model improves with increased interactions with the environment, we reduce this tightness.
 This $\epsilon_e$-sequence is critical to our algorithm as, if the sequence decays too fast, the constraints violations cannot be bounded by zero.
-And, if this sequences decays too slow, the objective regret may not decay fast enough.
+If this sequence decays too slow, the objective regret may not decay fast enough.
 Further, using the $\epsilon_e$-sequence, we do not require the knowledge of the total time $T$ for which the algorithm runs.

 We bound our regret by bounding the gap between the optimal policy in the feasible region and the optimal policy for the optimization problem with $\epsilon_e$ tight constraints.
 We bound this gap with a multiplicative factor of $O(1/\delta)$, where $\delta$ is Slater's parameter.
 Based on our analysis using the Slater's parameter $\delta$, we consider a case where a lower bound $T_l$ on the time horizon $T$ is known.
 This knowledge of $T_l$ allows us to relax our assumption on $\delta$.